matu6968/flaro-client-go-sdk/docs/flaro api docs.md

 ## WebSocket (live messages) endpoint

-**Note:** This isn't fully documented as i haven't documented a response when a new post/reel is detected, mark in in the SDK as experimental and offer a build flag (put websocket implemenation to a seperate file) to disable it
+**Note:** This isn't fully documented as i haven't documented a response when a new post/reel is detected, any SDK's that add this feature should mark it as experimental and offer a build flag (put websocket implemenation to a seperate file) to disable it

 **URL:** wss://sb.flaroapp.pl/realtime/v1/websocket?apikey=<insert-obtained-api-key-from-app>
 &vsn=1.0.0

 **HTTP header parameters:**
 - `apikey`: `<insert-obtained-api-key-from-app>
 `

 **URL prefix parameters:**
 - `apikey`: `<insert-obtained-api-key-from-app>
 `